kubermatic/docs/content/kubermatic/master/tutorials_howtos/applications/add-applications-to-cluster/_index.en.md

 - `Version` -> The version of the Application that should be displayed
 - `Namespace` -> The namespace the workload should be installed in.
 If the namespace does not exist, KKP will automatically create it
 - `Name` -> The name of the Application
 - `Values` -> Value override for Installation.
-This will be left-merged with the default values of your Installation.
+This will be left-merged with the default values of your Application.

 The combination of Namespace and Name must be unique within your cluster.